-Social Environment
+Social environment

-This map shows the state and development of the social environment of the regions during the three-year period.
+This map shows the state and development of the social environment of the regions during the fouryear period.

-Unlike the other categories (economy, for instance), the social environment indicators have a more pronounced dynamics.
-The color saturation on the map shows that in 2008 Haskovo, Pernik and Gabrovo had the best social environment in the country.
-However, they demonstrate negative development trends, because in the following years their color of the map is less saturated.
+Unlike the other categories (economy, for instance), the social environment indicators have more pronounced dynamics.
+The color saturation on the map demonstrates negative development trends in the most regions, for example - Blagoevgrad, Sofia (capital), Gabrovo, Ruse, Stara Zagora and so on.

+In practice, Smolyan had the best social environment in the country for 2011, what's more the positive trend is present during the entire period.